Non-archimedean topological monoids: Compactifiability of monoid actions

 \begin{defin} A topological monoid $S$ is said to be \begin{enumerate} \item \textit{left compactifiable} (or, simply, l-compactifiable) if the left action of $S$ on itself is $S$-compactifiable; \item \textit{right compactifiable} (or r-compactifiable) if the right action of $S$ on itself is $S$-compactifiable. \end{enumerate} \end{defin}

 Note that $S$ is an l-compactifiable if and only if $S^{op}$ (the opposite monoid) is r-compactifiable.

-\begin{remark} In view of some results from \cite{MS1}, two remarks are in order here. \begin{enumerate} \item In contrast to the topological group case, not every Tychonoff monoid $S$ is compactifiable.
+In view of some results from \cite{MS1}, two remarks are in order here. \begin{itemize} \item In contrast to the topological group case, not every Tychonoff monoid $S$ is compactifiable.
 Even if $S$ is locally compact and metrizable (see Remark \ref{r:notNA}). \item The asymmetry between left and right compactifiability for topological monoids is also remarkable.
 There are topological monoids which are left but not right compactifiable (and vice versa).
-See also Example \ref{ex:contrast} below. \end{enumerate} \end{remark}
+See Example \ref{ex:contrast} below. \end{itemize}

 \sk